spectrocloud/librarium/docs/docs-content/registries-and-packs/deploy-pack.md

 ---
-sidebar_label: 'Deploy a Custom Pack'
+sidebar_label: "Deploy a Custom Pack"
-title: 'Deploy a Custom Pack'
+title: "Deploy a Custom Pack"
-description: 'How to create and deploy a custom pack using the manifest files or Helm charts in Spectro Cloud.'
+description: "Learn how to deploy applications to a Kubernetes cluster with custom add-on packs.
+Deploy your custom pack from the Legacy or an OCI registry.
+Learn how to get started with Palette’s custom packs and reuse them in multiple deployments."
-icon: ''
+icon: ""
 hide_table_of_contents: false
 toc_min_heading_level: 2
 toc_max_heading_level: 2